Waltbo/Pick-A-Animal-From-Database/README.md

-# Pick-A-Animal-From-Database
+# JSON-Animals
-Combines the Pick-A-Animal program and the JSON Program to give you selections from a database
+This program returns a JSON of animals by pulling data from a database